 - Casual dining: 55-65%

-If your prime cost exceeds 65%, you probably have a problem:
+If your prime cost exceeds 65%, investigate these issues:

 How do you use prime cost for better decisions?